Health & Exercise Sciences with Massage Therapy - Kerry

 Further Studies

-Graduates who achieve the specified level of academic performance are eligible to progress to the MSc in Applied Exercise for Health at MTU Kerry or to research at either master or PhD level.
+Graduates who achieve the specified level of academic performance are eligible to progress to the MSc in Applied Exercise for Health at MTU Kerry campus or to research at either master or PhD level.

 PLEASE NOTE: if you sustain injuries that impact your physical engagement with the programme, this may affect your ability to continue on the programme and/or to progress.